ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.

-## Send Properties {#send-props}
+## Send Parameters {#send-params}

-The Send action takes six per-Content properties which control how it will be sent down to the underlying Protocol Stack and transmitted.
-Note that some of these properties are not compatible with transport parameters; attempting to Send with such an incompatibility yields a SendError.
+The Send action takes per-Content send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.
+The Send Parameters share a single namespace with the Transport Parameters (see {{transport-params}}).
+This allows to specify Protocol Parameters and that can be overridden on a per content basis or Application Intents that apply to a specific content.
+See {{appendix-specify-query-params}} for an overview.
+Note that some of these properties are not compatible with transport parameters;
+attempting to Send with such an incompatibility yields a SendError.

+The Send Parameters are organized in *Content Parameters*, *Protocol Parameters*, *Path Selection Properties* and *Application Intents*.

+### Content Parameters

-### Lifetime {#send-lifetime}
+#### Lifetime {#send-lifetime}

 Lifetime specifies how long a particular Content can wait to be sent to the remote endpoint before it is irrelevant and no longer needs to be